 Steps to Installing Vinyl Siding Around Windows

 When you are working with vinyl windows, you should consider the following tips, steps, and techniques to achieve the best results:

-- Inspect the flashing and make sure that on the bottom of the window the flashing overlaps the nailing hem.
+- Inspect the flashing and ensure that the flashing overlaps the nailing hem on the bottom of the window.
 Check to be sure the side flashing overlaps the bottom flashing by at least a few inches.
 The building paper at the top of the window should overlap two inches also.

 - Snip the J molding so that it is approximately two inches longer than the overall width of the window you are working on.
 You need to cut a notch that is one inch in the ends of the J molding.
 You can use a utility knife to do this.

 - Install the snipped J molding along the bottom of the window.
 Roofing nails should be hammered every eight inches.
 Continue cutting J molding for the remaining sides of the window and continue the process of nailing them.

 - Place the siding where you want it, and mark it a quarter inch from the edge.